-The Group reviewed document SCRS-2013-161 that demonstrated a significant relation between temperate fishery CPUE residuals and the size of the Atlantic Warm Pool (AWP), which was shown to be highly correlated with the Atlantic Multidecadal Oscillation (AMO).
-This supported the information provided on document SCRS/12/022, that described the occurrence of swordfish (1.5 to 2.65 m) off the Norwegian coast (58 to 70°N latitude) from 1967 to 2011.
+The Committee reviewed document SCRS/2013/161 that demonstrated a significant relation between temperate fishery CPUE residuals and the size of the Atlantic Warm Pool (AWP), which was shown to be highly correlated with the Atlantic Multidecadal Oscillation (AMO).
+This supported the information provided in Sunby et al. (2013), that described the occurrence of swordfish (1.5 to 2.65 m) off the Norwegian coast (58 to 70°N latitude) from 1967 to 2011.
 The effect of AWP was thought to be responsible for conflicting signals in the CPUEs from the northern temperate and tropical regions.
 Further analysis and hypothesis testing was recommended to determine if this relationship was due to a swordfish temperature preference, a change in prey distribution, or perhaps both.